Shlucus/FlipperZero-GooglePortal/README.md

 This is a <ins>better</ins> Google portal I've created for [bigbrodude6119](https://github.com/bigbrodude6119)'s EvilPortal for the Flipper-Zero.

 - ${\color{red}   CAUTION    }$: This is intended for <ins>educational purposes</ins> **ONLY**!
 Phishing is highly illegal and I do not condone any unethical and/or harmful usage of this resource.
-Please experiment only on personal equipment and in an controlled environment.
+Please experiment only on personal equipment and in a controlled environment.
 You have been warned.

 ![image](https://github.com/Shlucus/FlipperZero-GooglePortal/assets/111912000/d2f1a3cc-951a-46be-8254-02716b5e0b5d)